tudelft3d/3dbag-viewer-report/3D webviewer requirements.md

 A low-level framework to ease the development of 3D web application.
 Utilises WebGL.
 Is the most flexible option, given that manipulation of data is done directly in the lowest level (meshes, textures, materials etc).
 Has been around for years and is the most popular choice for a web 3D graphics engine.

-There is no GIS/tiling functionality.
+There is no GIS/tiling functionality built-in.
 Any data format of the above needs to be implemented for the specific use case.
 For the moment, there is [ninja](ninja.cityjson.org) that uses it with CityJSON and certain aspects of the code could be reused.
 No robust and reliable solution exists for 3D tiles or any other tiling mechanism whatsoever.
 There is a promising open-source project , though, from [NASA AMMOS](https://github.com/NASA-AMMOS/3DTilesRendererJS).

 Can be used to produce very pleasing viewers, such as [f4map](https://demo.f4map.com/) (not open source), or [vizicities](https://parallel.co.uk/netherlands/#13.8/52.365/4.9/0/40).